LG UBK80 4K Blu-ray player review

 The upscaling software enhances the picture quality of your old DVDs and standard Blu-rays to 4K.
 There will be little difference in quality between HD or 3D Blu-rays and DVDs.
 Even if you not using a 4K TV yet, you should be able to notice a difference in the quality.

-Some unit has been known to produce low droning noise, which has a big impact on viewing.
-However, the unit is covered under warranty.
-So, if your unit develops any issues, exchanging it will be simple.
+Some LG UBK80 units have been known to produce low droning noise, which has a big impact on viewing.
+However, as this usually happens while the unit is covered under warranty, exchanging your UBK80 should be simple.

-Given its highly affordable price tag of £129 (available at Amazon), the LG UBK80 4K Ultra HD HDR Blu-ray Player challenges units of twice the price.
+Given its highly affordable price tag, the LG UBK80 4K Ultra HD HDR Blu-ray Player challenges units of twice the price.
+That said, it’s more affordable than the LG UBK90 for slightly fewer features.

 While the list of formats might provide little surprises, the fact it’s 3D ready counts in its favour.
 Plus as it displays pictures in 4K, it’s future proof.
 You’ll notice the upgrade instantly as each picture has a heighten depth and vibrancy.